 (This appendix does not form an integral part of this Recommendation)

-Example Instructions

-(This appendix does not form an integral part of this Recommendation)
+[Editor’s note: read for edits related to 3D (Romuald & Marcus)]

 The following example instructions cover a two session experiment rating audiovisual sequences on the ACR scale in a sound isolation booth.
 However, an experiment could be done in one session or could require more than two sessions.
 Other modifications may be required.

 Thank you for coming in to participate in our study.
 The purpose of this study is gather individual perceptions of the quality of several short multimedia files.
 This will help us to evaluate various transmission systems for those files.